Velocity Merchant Services Logo

 Should Business Owners Start Taking Note?

 With all this talk of cryptocurrency, the question is, what should business owners do with this information?
-Well, it's time for business owners to start considering whether or not they want to start accepting cryptocurrency.
+Well, it’s time for business owners to start considering whether or not they want to start accepting cryptocurrency.
+Small businesses can now accept bitcoin and other cryptocurrencies as payment, expanding their payment options.
 For small businesses that start taking bitcoin payments, there are a number of possible advantages, including:

-- Increased sales and clientele: By accepting cryptocurrency payments, small companies can reach a customer base that is expanding and prefers to deal with digital currencies.
+• Increased sales and clientele: By accepting cryptocurrency payments, small companies can reach a customer base that is expanding and prefers to deal with digital currencies.
 The consumer base of the company may grow as a result, and sales may rise.
+Accepting bitcoin can also facilitate international transactions and appeal to customers in industries like luxury goods, where innovative payment options enhance brand perception.

-- Cheaper transaction fees: Compared to more conventional payment options like credit cards, cryptocurrency transactions often have cheaper transaction fees.
-This can lower transaction costs for small firms and boost their profit margins.
+• Cheaper transaction fees: Compared to more conventional payment options like credit card payments and debit cards, cryptocurrency transactions often have lower transaction fees and reduced processing fees.
+This can help businesses save money by lowering transaction costs for small firms and boosting their profit margins, especially when they also look for ways to lower credit card processing fees on the non-crypto side of their business.

-- Faster settlement times: Compared to traditional payment methods, cryptocurrency transactions can be settled considerably more quickly.
-This can be very helpful for small businesses who need to manage their cash flow.
+• Faster settlement times: Compared to traditional payment methods, cryptocurrency transactions can be settled considerably more quickly.
+Accepting bitcoin payments can improve working capital by speeding up access to funds, which can be very helpful for small businesses who need to manage their cash flow.

-- Reduced risk of chargebacks: Since cryptocurrency transactions are final, small businesses don't have to be concerned about chargebacks or fraudulent transactions.
+• Reduced risk of chargebacks: Since cryptocurrency transactions are final, small businesses don’t have to be concerned about chargebacks or fraudulent transactions, an issue that’s especially important for businesses that may need a high risk merchant account.

+Integrated business dashboards often allow companies to buy, sell, and manage bitcoin, monitor price fluctuations, and handle operational needs.
 Accepting bitcoin payments does come with risks and difficulties, such as price volatility and regulatory ambiguity.
-Before deciding whether to accept cryptocurrency payments, small businesses should carefully consider the possible rewards and hazards.
+Before deciding whether to accept cryptocurrency payments, small businesses should carefully consider the possible rewards and hazards, just as they would when weighing options like a cash discount program’s benefits on their traditional card processing.